taotcis/debrief/hotwash/churches/The-Church-in-Thyatira.md

 ## Key Components of the "Church in Thyatira"

-Here's a breakdown based on this literal fulfillment:

 * **The Angel of the Church in Thyatira**: The leader and namesake of the church is identified as **Frederick "Slim" Hall**, whose feminine identity is **Tatyana**.
 He serves as the human leader or representative to whom the prophetic letter is directly addressed.
 He is held accountable for the **state** and actions of this "church."

 * **The Nature of the "Church"**: The "church in Thyatira" represents: